wesleydb/dotfiles/README.md

 .dotfiles
 =========
-Basic configuration for Vim, Tmux, and Git.
+Basic configuration for Vim, Tmux, Git and Ack.

 Install:

 Clone this repository to your Mac or Linux Home directory.

-Note: If you haven't installed Vim or Tmux or Git, use homebrew or apt-get to install them.
+Note: If you haven't installed Vim or Tmux or Git or Ack, use homebrew or apt-get to install them.

 Symlink the files: